Consortium leader:

 Brief description:

-The main objective of the Agribiotechnology and precision breeding for food security National Laboratory is to give scientifically based responses to complex challenges emerging in agriculture.
-The National Laboratory integrates the main components of the agroecosystem and the micro-plant-animal triangle assigning food security of „One Health View” set up by WHO as a common goal.
-Its results will be applied in almost every aspect of agriculture, including animal husbandry, crop production, food industry and animal health.
-In addition the Laboratory is actively involved in national higher education, the training of future generations of scientists and knowledge transfer.
+The main objective of the National Laboratory is to give scientifically based responses to complex challenges emerging in agriculture.
+Several hundreds of the research community of participating institutions with decades of accumulated expertise and unique infrastructure supply basis for achieving their goals.
+The project integrates the main components of the agroecosystem and the micro-plant-animal triangle assigning food security of „One Health View” set up by WHO as a common goal.
+The National Laboratory is actively involved in national higher education, the training of future generations of scientists and knowledge transfer.

-For more information please visit Agribiotechnology and precision breeding for food security National Laboratory's website: https://agri-biotech.hu
+For more information please visit the official National Laboratory website: https://agri-biotech.hu

 Consortium leader: